elotl/vpa-tracker/README.md

 # Right-Sizing Your Kubernetes Pods with a Custom VPA Tracker

-Context and background of this VPA Tracker is available on this Elotl Blog:[VPA Tracker](https://www.elotl.co/blog/vpa-tracker)
+Context and background of this VPA Tracker is available on this Elotl blog post: [VPA Tracker](https://www.elotl.co/blog/vpa-tracker)

-In this README we provide detailed steps on how VPA Tracker stack was setup and used to track a sample deployment workload.
+In this README we provide detailed steps on how the VPA Tracker stack is setup and used to track a sample deployment workload.

 ## Create a Kubernetes Cluster

+We will use an EKS cluster for this example:
 ```bash
 eksctl create cluster -f  sel-vpa-ekscluster-luna.yaml
 ```

+Rename the cluster context for ease of use:
 ```bash
 kubectl config rename-context selvi@sel-vpa.us-west-1.eksctl.io sel-vpa
 ```

 ## Install Luna

+Install the Luna autoscaler:
 ```bash
 % cd luna/luna-v1.2.18/eks
 % ./deploy.sh --name sel-vpa --region us-west-1 --additional-helm-values "--set loggingVerbosity=5 --set telemetry=false --debug"
 ```

-## Install Kube-prometheus-stack
+## Install kube-prometheus-stack

+We use this open-source project to install Prometheus and Grafana: [kube-prometheus-stack project](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack)

 ```bash
 helm repo add prometheus-community https://prometheus-community.github.io/helm-charts